Sizasana-Sizzasneaks/sizzasneaks_admin_frontend/src/services/readme.txt

 ----------------------------------------------------------------------------------------------------------
 src\services\InputValidation.js

-This file contains the code that deals with user validation for authorized access to the SIZZASNEAKS e-commerce site.
+This file contains the code that deals with input validation.
+Input from users is always checked against a corresponding set of validation rules.
+THis help ensure that all data entered by users is in a valid format
-User validation takes palce when a user provides their data such as the email and the password to the application.